About Us

 Mississippi Judicial College’s Conferences:

-The Mississippi Judicial College, a division of the University of Mississippi School of Law, provides ongoing legal education and training for judges and other state court personnel.
-To ensure the best learning environment, conferences and seminars are open only to registered participants.
+The Mississippi Judicial College, a division of the University of Mississippi School of Law, provides education and training for judges and court personnel.
+Its conferences and seminars are open only to state court judges and court personnel.